dsogari/tsargp/.changeset/all-experts-design.md

 '@tsargp/docs': minor
 ---

+Document the new behavior of the `ErrorMessage` class.

-Update **Styles** page to document the new behavior of the error message class.
+- **Styles** page has been updated to reflect the changes made to the `ErrorMessage` class.